 - Identify the potential impact it will have in your environment (if a complaint arises in the future or issues arises from the implementation).

-- Lastly, know rolling out MFA is an organization-wide decision and as such everyone should be involved ranging from the IT security team, Human resources, stakeholders, etc., in this way everyone will be in the loop and if any issue arises in the future, it will be taken likely.
+- Lastly, rolling out MFA is an organization-wide decision.
+As such everyone should be involved ranging from the IT security team, Human resources, stakeholders, etc., in this way everyone will be in the loop and if any issue arises in the future, it will be taken likely.

-- Provide documentation and support (guide) on how to set-up their MF-Authenticator app and usage of the app and communicate to them the essence of the setup (to protect their data and account etc).
+Provide documentation and support (guide) on how to set-up their MFA Authenticator app and usage of the app.
+Also, communicate to them the essence of the setup (to protect their data and account etc).

-- Data of rollout should be communicated upfront via email etc.
+- Date of rollout should be communicated upfront via email etc.